stratsys/Ernst/README.md

 > Aren't there already many similar projects?

 Yes, for example [Elix](https://component.kitchen/elix) which has the same driving philosophy.
 However in their case, they are building it around Web Components and Evergreen browsers.
-This project focuses on Custom Elements only in order to support legacy browsers as much as possible.
+Ernst focuses on Custom Elements only in order to support legacy browsers as much as possible.
 Legacy browser support is still a large factor for many applications, and Ernst intends to serve as a drop-in replacement for any current solutions out there, so high compatibility is a key factor.

 > Why are you using the old deprecated V0 version of Custom Elements?